skiffos/SkiffOS/README.md

 persistent storage partition.
 This allows for easy OTA, and significant improvements in confidence when upgrading system components.

-## Configuration Packages/Layers
+## Configuration Layers

-Skiff supports modular configuration packages.
-A configuration directory contains kernel configs, buildroot configs, system overlays, etc.
+Skiff supports modular configuration layers.
+A configuration directory contains kernel configs, buildroot configs, system overlays, and misc. files.

-These packages are denoted as `namespace/name`.
-For example, an ODROID XU4 configuration would be `odroid/xu`.
+Layers are named as `namespace/name`.
+For example, an ODROID XU4 configuration would be `odroid/xu`, and Docker is `apps/docker`.

-Configuration package directories should have a depth of 2, where the first directory is the category name and the second is the package name.

-### Package Layout

-A configuration package is laid out into the following directories:

 ```
 ├── cflags:         compiler flags in files